enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Utility Classes Should Be Final and Have Private Constructor**: Ensure that utility classes are declared as `final` and have private constructors to prevent instantiation.
+- **Utility Classes Should Be Final and Have Private Constructor**: Ensure that utility classes with only `static` methods except `main` should be declared as `final` and have `private` constructors to prevent instantiation.

 ```java
 Taikai.builder()